 Within a week or two after the term begins, your seat will be fixed for the semester.
 We may try another seat shuffling, if majority of students wish, for the second half of the semester.

 Late Work

-In general, late work will not be accepted.
 There will be 25% late penalty for the first 24 hours.
 No credit after 24 hours of the due date.
-Due dates usually will be on Saturday or Tuesday night.

 Absences